The Mule Deer Project

-- What other wildlife occur in the area where mule deer live?
+- What other wildlife occurred in the area where mule deer live?

 - How does the presence (or absence) of other wildlife affect the mule deer population and the biodiversity of the region?

-Becoming part of real life data collection provides a positive impact on the development of long-term stewardship of biodiversity for students.
+Becoming part of real life data collection provided a positive impact on the development of long-term stewardship of biodiversity for students.